 Choosing a high-quality plastic pays in volumes throughout the growing season.
-Although it is a greater investment, it can be an asset that can last many years and pay for itself many times over through the increases in production due to its various qualities.
-Good plastic provides many more benefits than merely covering a structure.
-Opting for the cheaper plastic may seem tempting, but a high-quality plastic pays huge dividends in comparison.
+Although it is a greater investment, it can be an asset that can last many seasons and pay for itself many times over through the increases in production.
+Quality plastic provides many more benefits than merely covering a structure.
+Opting for the cheaper plastic may seem tempting, but in our opinion, a high-quality plastic will pay greater dividends in comparison.

 The best plastic to use for a greenhouse is one that offers more benefits than solely coverage.
 A well-rounded greenhouse plastic should provide light diffusion, anti-viral/pest properties, anti-dust technology, anti-fog/mist additives, and a warranty.
 Bootstrap Farmer sells one of the best 6 mil polyethylene films available on the the market.